 U.S. District Court, Northern District of New York

 U.S. District Court, Southern District of New York

 U.S. District Court, Eastern District of New York

 U.S. District Court, Western District of New York

 U.S. Court of Appeals, Fifth Circuit

 U.S. Supreme Court

-David Schraver was selected by his peers for inclusion in The Best Lawyers in America© 2019 in the fields of: Bet-the-Company Litigation; and Commercial Litigation.
+David was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the fields of Bet-the-Company Litigation and Commercial Litigation, and was also named the 2020 Rochester-NY “Lawyer of the Year” for Bet-the-Company-Litigation.
 David has been listed in Best Lawyers since 2001, and was named 2017 Bet-the-Company Litigation “Lawyer of the Year” in Rochester, NY.

 David has also been included The Daily Record Attorneys of the Year (2014).
 David was selected to the Upstate New York Super Lawyers list in 2007-2017.
 His primary areas of practice are business litigation law and Native American law.

 New York State Bar Association – President (term to begin on June 1, 2013), President-elect (June 1, 2012), Vice President (2008-2010), Chair of the Finance Committee, and member of the House of Delegates, Committee on Standards for Attorney Conduct and Commercial and Federal Litigation Section of the New York State Bar Association; American Bar Association (2003-2009, 2012 - ) - Member of the House of Delegates and Litigation Section; The Metropolitan Bar Caucus of the National Conference of Bar Presidents (2002-2003) - Past President; Monroe County Bar Association (1997-1998) - Past president; and has served on the boards of a number of community organizations.